-1) Base payments:

-- a) Each LEA shall receive a base amount equal to a proportional share of 75% of the FY 1999-2000 IDEA Title VI-B grant.
+- 1) Base payments: - a) Each LEA shall receive a base amount equal to a proportional share of 75% of the FY 1999-2000 IDEA Title VI-B grant.
 The LEA's portion is calculated based on the December 1998 child count. - 2) Base payment adjustments for any fiscal year after the base year fiscal year are adjusted: - a) If a new LEA or charter school is created, the LEA's base allocation shall be divided among the new LEA or charter school and affected LEA based on the relative numbers of children with disabilities ages 3 through 21 contained in the most current December 1st child count. - b) If one or more LEAs are combined into a single new LEA, the base allocations of the merged LEAs shall be combined. - c) If the LEA's geographic boundaries or administrative responsibility for providing services to children with disabilities ages 3 through 21 are changed, the base allocations of affected LEAs shall be redistributed among affected LEAs.
-The base will then be based on the relative number of children with disabilities from ages 3 through 21 contained in the most current December 1st child count.
+The base will then be based on the relative number of children with disabilities from ages 3 through 21 contained in the most current December 1st child count. - 3) Funds remaining after distribution of the base shall be allocated as follows:

-- d) If a PSU has a base payment of zero in its first year of operation, its base payment must be adjusted for the first fiscal year after the first annual child count in which the LEA reports that it is serving any children with disabilities. - e) If a charter school significantly expands enrollment in a fiscal year, its base payment must be adjusted to ensure that it receives the proportionate amount of funds for which it is eligible under the formula. - 3) Funds remaining after distribution of the base shall be allocated as follows: - a) Eighty-five percent (85%) of remaining funds shall be allotted to those agencies on the basis of ADM of children enrolled in public and private elementary and secondary schools within each agency's jurisdiction. - b) Fifteen percent (15%) of remaining funds shall be allotted to those agencies in accordance with their relative numbers of children living in poverty, as determined by the December 1st free lunch count. - 4) Set Aside and Risk Pool: - a) If the actual amount set aside for State administration is over \$850,000 and the State will use funds from its award to support a high-risk pool, the maximum amount the state may set aside is 10% of the grant award.
+- a) Eighty-five percent (85%) of remaining funds shall be allotted to those agencies on the basis of ADM of children enrolled in public and private elementary and secondary schools within each agency's jurisdiction. - b) Fifteen percent (15%) of remaining funds shall be allotted to those agencies in accordance with their relative numbers of children living in poverty, as determined by the December 1st free lunch count. - 4) Set Aside and Risk Pool: - a) If the actual amount set aside for State administration is over \$850,000 and the State will use funds from its award to support a high-risk pool, the maximum amount the state may set aside is 10% of the grant award.
 North Carolina supports a Risk Pool and Out-of-District Placement Program.
 These funds may also be used for state level activities in the description of the Use of Funds under Part B of the Individuals with Disabilities Education Act 20 U. S C. 1411(e)(5); 34CFR, Section 300.171.